Sbagni/MachineLearning-SentimentAnalysis/README.md

 # Project: Sentimental and Political Analysis - Machine Learning

-This project applies sentimental and political analysis based on the tweet messages get from #Greta #Greta Thunberg.
-Moreover, we trained our module to treat the texts based on positive or negative sentimental and political.
+Sentimental Analysis is an interesting area of machine learning.This project is based on sentimental and political analysis of tweets for Greta Thunberg,( #Greta #Greta Thunberg).We started the project like any ETL project beginning with extraction.
+The first stage was to extract the data and for this we used twitter API to get tweets posted for Greta.
+We used used MongoDB and flask app for this.
+Then the data was labelled manually to get it ready for developing our model.
+We trained two models to treat the texts as positive or negative and political or non-plitical respectively.
+Another equally important feature of this project was the comparison between the TextBlob, manual labelling(human classification) and machine learning model.
+For data visualation we used plotly and tableau to tell the story of the data we worked with.

 # Publish
 Click [here](https://ml-tweet-sentiment-analysis.herokuapp.com/) to open and play with the tweet messages.